 Bubble Gum Bliss

-The project was developed as part of the course "Design Against the Machine – Nonlinear Narratives of the Near Future," led by Prof. Boris Müller, at the University of Applied Sciences Potsdam, in collaboration with Nina Kahmke.
-The course emphasized breaking traditional web design rules by exploring experimental CSS approaches to create non-standardized and engaging websites.
+The project was developed as part of the course "Design Against the Machine, Nonlinear Narratives of the Near Future," led by Prof. Boris Müller, at the University of Applied Sciences Potsdam, in collaboration with Nina Kahmke.

-Set in a speculative future where conventional web guidelines no longer attract users, the course challenged us to design for a reality where only highly creative and unconventional web experiences stand out.
-We engaged intensively with and against generative "AI" tools, using them to create, disrupt, and reimagine code, visuals, and narratives, while reflecting on their ethical and creative implications.
-This experimental approach allowed us to produce a visionary perspective on the influence of AI in design and storytelling.
+We engaged intensively with and against generative AI tools, using them to create, disrupt, and reimagine code, visuals, and narratives, while reflecting on their ethical and creative implications.

 Key Achievements